fitbeard/openstack-ansible-scaleio-gw/readme.rst

     export ANSIBLE_INVENTORY=/opt/openstack-ansible/playbooks/inventory/dynamic_inventory.py

-If you are running the HA Proxy you should run the following playbook as well to enable the scaleio gateway port 9943
+If you are running the HA Proxy you should run the following playbook as well to enable the ScaleIO Gateway port 9943

 .. code-block:: bash